canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 This deadline marks the date after which translations for such packages are not guaranteed to be included in the final release.
-Depending on the package and its maintainer's workflow, they may be exported later.
+Depending on the package and its maintainers workflow, they may be exported later.

 Other packages can still be translated until the :ref:`LanguagePackTranslationDeadline`.